-Start with one regulator on at a time.
-It is best to first start with one of the step-down regulator and it is helpful to use a DC-50MHz current probe to monitor the current in the inductor while testing the circuit.
+Start with one controller on at a time.
+It is helpful to use a DC-50MHz current probe to monitor the current in the inductor while testing the circuit.
 Monitor the output switching node (SW pin) to synchronize the oscilloscope to the internal oscillator and probe the actual output voltage as well.
 Check for proper performance over the operating voltage and current range expected in the application.
 The frequency of operation should be maintained over the input voltage range down to dropout and until the output load drops below the low current operation threshold-typically 10% to 20% of the maximum designed current level in Burst Mode operation.